-D. If the petition requests the issuance of an ex parte temporary restraining order, the petition shall contain an affidavit signed by each petitioner that the facts and circumstances contained in the petition are true and correct to the best knowledge, information, and belief of petitioner.
-Any false statement under oath contained in the affidavit shall constitute perjury and shall be punishable by a fine of not more than one thousand dollars, or by imprisonment, with or without hard labor, for not more than five years, or both.
+D. If the petition requests the issuance of an ex parte temporary restraining order, the petition shall contain a written affirmation signed and dated by each petitioner that the facts and circumstances contained in the petition are true and correct to the best knowledge, information, and belief of the petitioner, under penalty of perjury pursuant to R.S.
+14:123.
+The affirmation shall be made before a witness who shall sign and print his name.

 E. If a suit for divorce is pending, any application for a protective order shall be filed in that proceeding and shall be heard within the delays provided by this Part.
 Any decree issued in a divorce proceeding filed subsequent to a petition filed or an order issued pursuant to this Part may, in the discretion of the court hearing the divorce proceeding, supersede in whole or in part the orders issued pursuant to this Part.
 Such subsequent decree shall be forwarded by the rendering court to the court having jurisdiction of the petition for a protective order and shall be made a part of the record thereof.
 The findings and rulings made in connection with such protective orders shall not be res judicata in any subsequent proceeding.